openzfs/zfs/README.md

 # Supported Kernels
   * The `META` file contains the officially recognized supported Linux kernel versions.
-  * Supported FreeBSD versions are 12-STABLE, 13-STABLE and 14-CURRENT.
+  * Supported FreeBSD versions are any supported release starting from 12.2-RELEASE.